-Neuron participation 'easter egg'
+3. (CEC#3) Neuron participation 'easter egg' (2%)

 Thank you for reviewing the course syllabus!
-To receive an additional 1% CEC towards your lowest test score, please email me one (1) of Santiago Ramón y Cajal's drawings of neurons.
-In your reply (and to earn 1% credit), please name/identify at least one kind of neuron depicted in the image.
+To receive an additional 1% CEC towards your lowest test score, please email me one (1) of Santiago Ramón y Cajal's drawings of neurons by the start of third lecture.
+In your reply (and to earn 2% credit), please name and describe the function of at least one kind of neuron depicted in the image.